SumiSastri/dev-blogs/docs/data-structures-algorithms/part2-understanding-algorithms.md

 ---
 layout: default
-title: hat is an algorithm?
+title: What is an algorithm?
 nav_order: 13
 parent: DSA - data structures and algorithms
 last_updated: May 2025